Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Method

 \header{\textbf{Popularity Predictor.}} For {popularity prediction}, we concatenate the following features:

-where $\mathbf{h}_i^{\mathrm{his-pop}}$ denotes historical popularity features and $\mathbf{h}_i^{\mathrm{fused}}$ specifically encodes cascade attributes for Taoke dataset (such as the prices and commission rates for the promoted products).
-The prediction is made via a multi-layer perceptron (MLP):
+where $\mathbf{h}_i^{\mathrm{his-pop}}$ denotes historical popularity features and $\mathbf{h}_i^{\mathrm{fused}}$ specifically encodes cascade attributes for Taoke dataset (such as the prices and commission rates).
+Based on the feature fusion, the prediction is made via a multi-layer perceptron (MLP):